elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Maintained consistent branding while preserving all existing functionality and navigation systems ✓ Fixed all asset references in pages, components, and import statements throughout the codebase

+✓ COMPLETED landing page cleanup and JSX syntax fixes (July 29, 2025) ✓ Removed all "Learn more" buttons from feature cards on landing page per user request ✓ Fixed broken JSX syntax and incomplete anchor tag elements that were causing compilation errors ✓ Restored clean feature card design with only title, description, and icons ✓ Ensured application runs properly without syntax errors or LSP diagnostics ✓ Maintained all 8 core features with proper navigation and responsive design

 ✓ COMPLETED footer navigation with scroll-to-top functionality (July 29, 2025) ✓ Fixed all footer links to properly navigate to page tops using handleNavigation() function with scroll-to-top ✓ Updated footer navigation: Features → /#features, Pricing → /subscribe, Integrations → /integrations, About → /about, etc.